 1. The Simien Mountains

-Homer once described the Simiens as the “chess pieces of the gods” and he couldn’t have been more right.
-These sublime mountains are an electrifying mix of precipitous ravines with looming, otherworldly peaks and spires.
-The park is full of rare, endemic wildlife, from Ethiopian wolves to Gelada monkeys and Walia Ibex (giant mountain goats).
+Homer once described the Simien Mountains as the "chess pieces of the gods" and he couldn’t have been more right.
+These sublime mountains are an electrifying mix of precipitous ravines with looming peaks and spires.
+The park is full of rare, endemic wildlife, including the Ethiopian Wolf, Gelada Monkey, and Walia Ibex (giant mountain goats).

-There are three main campsites at the Simien Mountains.
-Most tours start at Sankaber Campsite, set on a cliff edge surrounded by Giant Heath trees (Erica Arboreal), and 360 degree panoramic viewpoints.
-The trail up to Sankaber from Buit Ras (the vehicle drop off point at the entrance of the Simiens) is relatively easy, but there are some steeper sections and you'll be climbing to around 3200 metres.
+There are three main campsites in the Simien Mountains.
+Most tours start at Sankaber campsite, set on a cliff edge surrounded by Giant Heath trees (Erica Arboreal), and 360 degree panoramic viewpoints.
+The trail up to Sankaber from Buit Ras (the vehicle drop off point at the entrance of the Simiens) is relatively easy, but there are some steeper sections, and you'll be climbing to around 3200 metres.

 East of Sankaber is Geech Campsite, situated by the dramatic Geech Abyss, where vultures and other fascinating birds of prey can be seen circling.
 The Jinbar Falls is an iconic landmark of the Simien Mountains, and a short walk from the Geech campsite.

 If you head further east still, hiking from Geech along the plateau you'll reach Imet Gogo, perhaps the most stunning vantage point in the park.
 From here you can head down the valley into the Jimbar River and over to Chennek Campsite, whose spectacular surroundings include many Giant Lobelia and views of Mount Bwahit behind and the peak of Innatiye in front.

 2. The Bale Mountains